Skip to Content

 Shoes and Protective Clothing

-These are items which are extremely important but cannot be recommended by me because everyone will need different ones.
+These are items that are extremely important but cannot be recommended by me because everyone will need different ones.

 BTW: Do you want to know more about rock and mineral identification?
 The books listed below are the best ones you can find on the internet (Amazon links):